 For serious sub-bass applications, the lower the Fs, the better.
 For mid-range, the resonant frequency of a cone driver is often irrelevant, as the operating frequency range will usually be significantly higher than the resonant frequency.

-It’s possible to damage diaphragms with bass and mid frequencies quite easily, it is for this reason that it’s common to put in a 1st order high pass filter ( a single capacitor) in series with a compression driver when it is used in an active system.
-This protects against accidental erroneous connection to the wrong amplifier, and it’s good practise to do this if your system has numerous connectors which look similar.
+It’s possible to damage compression driver diaphragms with bass and mid frequencies quite easily, it is for this reason that it’s common to put in a 1st order high pass filter ( a single capacitor) in series with a compression driver when it is used in an active system.
+This protects against accidental erroneous connection to the wrong amplifier, and it’s good practice to do this if your system has numerous connectors which look similar.

 Once you start looking at the Thiele Small Parameters, you will start to become aware that speaker parameters all interact.
 The formula which for Fs is as follows: